Use Lymwave with Windsurf through MCP

 Workflow

-How the Windsurf MCP workflow could work
+How the Windsurf MCP workflow works

 Connect Windsurf to Lymwave MCP